iboB/mscharconv/README.md

 `<charconv>` from [Microsoft STL](https://github.com/microsoft/STL), but multi-platform.

-Tested with MSVC, gcc, and clang on Windows and Linux (will likely work on other platforms supported by any of these compilers)
+Tested with MSVC, gcc, and clang on Windows, Linux, and macOS (will likely work on other platforms supported by any of these compilers)

 ## Usage